 For further information, please contact us:

 f: (852) 2144 7001

-The SGS Group is the global leader and innovator in inspection, verification, testing and certification services.
-Founded in 1878, SGS is recognized as the global benchmark in quality and integrity.
-With more than 56,000 employees, SGS operates a network of over 1,000 offices and laboratories around the world.
+SGS is the world’s leading inspection, verification, testing and certification company.
+SGS is recognized as the global benchmark for quality and integrity.
+With more than 75,000 employees, SGS operates a network of over 1,500 offices and laboratories around the world.